 Panama City Beach is a popular spring break and summer vacation destination in the Northwest Florida sector known more commonly as the panhandle.
-This coastal community juxtaposing the Gulf of Mexico is famous for wild college spring-breakers, but families find it a great beach retreat at other times of the year.
+This beach community juxtaposing the Gulf of Mexico is famous for wild college spring-breakers, but families find it a great beach retreat at other times of the year.
 With warm temperatures much of the year, there are many things to do in Panama City Beach – water recreation and outdoor fun, along with other attractions, activities and amenities.

 Beachfront Adventures is everything you can imagine from off-road buggies and zip lines to ropes courses, go karts, mini golf, an aqua maze and more!
 Purchase tickets or an all-day arm band (the best deal).